PDF(268.5 KB) View with Adobe Reader on a variety of devices

-Once the root bridge is aware of a change in the topology of the network, it sets the TC flag on the BPDUs it sends out, which are then relayed to all the bridges in the network.
-When a bridge receives a BPDU with the TC flag bit set, it reduces its bridging-table aging time to forward delay seconds.
+Once the root bridge is aware of a change in the network topology, it sets the TC flag on the BPDUs it sends out, which are then relayed to all the bridges in the network.
+When a bridge receives a BPDU with the TC flag bit set, it reduces its bridge-table aging time to forward delay seconds.
 This ensures a relatively quick flush of stale information.
-Refer to Understanding Spanning-Tree Protocol Topology Changes for more information on this process.
 This topology change mechanism is deeply remodeled in RSTP.
 Both the detection of a topology change and its propagation through the network evolve.

 Topology Change Detection

 In RSTP, only non-edge ports that move to the forwarding state cause a topology change.
 This means that a loss of connectivity is not considered as a topology change any more, contrary to 802.1D (that is, a port that moves to blocking no longer generates a TC).
 When a RSTP bridge detects a topology change, these occur:

 It starts the TC While timer with a value equal to twice the hello-time for all its non-edge designated ports and its root port, if necessary.

 It flushes the MAC addresses associated with all these ports.

 Note: As long as the TC While timer runs on a port, the BPDUs sent out of that port have the TC bit set.
 BPDUs are also sent on the root port while the timer is active.